nekitdev/gd.py/README.rst

 **Python 3.5.3 or higher is required**

-To install the library with without full image support, you can just run the following command:
+To install the library, you can just run the following command:

 .. code:: sh